sanusiwedinaogun-jpg/receptionist-cb/README.md

 # receptionist-cb
-a friendly rule based receptionist chatbot for a Mr Ogun
+first decodelabs task, a friendly rule based receptionist chatbot for a Mr Ogun

 Submission Overview
 1. The Task